magicmicros/ml7280_clone/README.md

 The output stages and the power supply have been simulated so far and worked as it should.

 ## The future
 The plan is now to write new firmware for this controller.
-(I haven't even been running it, as I don't know it's capabilities and documentation is severely lacking.)
+(I haven't even been running it with whatever firmware is on it, as I don't know it's capabilities and documentation is severely lacking.)

+If you are interested and would like to join in on this project, please let me know.
+The repository for the firware is here: https://github.com/magicmicros/ml7280_clone_firmware

+## The distant future
+After playing around with this and making some (hopefully) working firmware, the plan is to make a smaller board using integrated FET drivers (LTC4444, MIC4100, UCC2720X or similar) and Bluetooth communication.

 Stay tuned!